MurpheyLab/trep/doc/ref/force.rst

    instantiating a specific type of force..

-   See :ref:`builtin_forces` for the built-in types of forces. :ref:`creating_forces` describes how to create new forces in Python or C.
+   See :ref:`builtin_forces` for the built-in types of forces.
+Additional forces can be added through either the Python or C-API.

    Forces are used to include non-conservative and control forces in a mechanical system.
 Forces must be expressed in the generalized